fandredev/NLWTogether/README.md

 ## 🧐 Sobre <a name = "about"></a>

-Aplicativo realizado durante a semana do NLW Together, '6°' edição do evento NLW da Rocketseat.
+Aplicativo realizado durante a semana do NLW Together, na 6° edição do evento NLW da Rocketseat.

 ### Pré Requisitos